-The software that A- was using relied on well-known numerical techniques to look for a solution.
+The software the chemist was using relied on well-known numerical techniques to look for a solution.
 There are many reasons that numerical techniques can fail; most importantly, they can fail even when a solution exists.

-Analyzing these systems with an algebraic technique, I was able to give A- some glum news: the reason the software failed to find a solution is that, in fact, no solution existed in \mathbb{R} .
-Instead, solutions existed in \mathbb{C} .
+Analyzing these systems with an algebraic technique, I was able to give him some glum news: the reason the software failed to find a solution is that, in fact, no real solution existed.
+Instead, the solutions were complex.
 So, the problem wasn't with the software's numerical techniques.

 This chapter develops and describes the algebraic techniques that allowed me to reach this conclusion.
 Most of the material in these notes are relatively "old": at least a century old.
-Gröbner bases, however, are relatively new: they were first described in 1965 [?].
+Gröbner bases, however, are relatively new: they were first described in 1965 [Buc65].
 We will develop Gröbner bases, and finally explain how they answer the following important questions for any system of polynomial equations whose coefficients are in \mathbb{R} :

-$$f_1(x_1, x_2, \dots, x_n) = 0, \quad \dots \quad f_m(x_1, x_2, \dots, x_n) = 0$$ more, before concluding with a foray into Hilbert's Nullstellensatz and Gröbner bases, fundamental results and tools of commutative algebra and algebraic geometry.
+$$f_1(x_1, x_2, ..., x_n) = 0, \quad \cdots \quad f_m(x_1, x_2, ..., x_n) = 0$$ with a foray into Hilbert's Nullstellensatz and Gröbner bases, fundamental results and tools of commutative algebra and algebraic geometry.